Kikobeats/js-mythbusters/docs/v8-tips/sparse-arrays.md

 - Use contiguous keys starting at `0`.
 - Don't pre-allocate large `Array` (e.g. *> 64K* elements) that you don't use.
-- Don't delete elements, specially in numeric `Array`'s.
+- Don't delete elements, specially in numeric `Array`s.
 - Don't load uninitialized or deleted elements.

 Another consideration: any name used as property name that is not a string is stringified via `.toString()`, so: